BooST: Boosting Smooth Trees for Partial Effect Estimation in Nonlinear Regressions: BooST

 In order to find $F$ that minimize (\ref{ER}), we will follow the greedy approach proposed by \cite{friedman2001greedy}.
-The Gradient Boosting algorithm is based in the \textit{steepest-descent} algorithm, where at each iteration of the algorithm, we take a step in the opposite direction of the gradient of the loss function $L$.
+The Gradient Boosting algorithm is based in the \textit{steepest-descent} algorithm, where at each iteration of the algorithm, we take a step in the opposite direction of the gradient of the loss function $L$ evaluated in the finite samples.

 The algorithm works as follows.
 Assuming that we have computed the algorithm until iteration $m-1$, the gradient at the $m$-th iteration is calculated as

 Assuming the appropriate regularity conditions, we can re-write